Warfare and Violence in Antiquity

 Violence and conflict within the Roman world

 Colliding empires: Rome vs Arsacid Parthia and Sasanid Iran

-- 1 two-hour project presentation seminar
+- 2 hour project presentation seminar

-- 1 two-hour martial material culture workshop
+- 2 hour martial material culture workshop

 - 126 hours of guided independent study